lexis-project/orch-service-tosca-templates/examples/applications/eventTrigger/README.md

 ![App template](images/apptemplate.png)

-This HEAppE job is of type [org.heappe.nodes.JobWithRuntimeTaskParameters](https://github.com/lexis-project/yorc-heappe-plugin/blob/v1.0.2/tosca/heappe-types.yaml#L257-L266).
+This HEAppE job is of type [org.lexis.common.heappe.nodes.JobWithRuntimeTaskParameters](https://github.com/lexis-project/yorc-heappe-plugin/blob/v1.0.2/tosca/heappe-types.yaml#L257-L266).
 It has the requirement to be associated with a component that will compute and provide the tasks parameters and value to use by this Job.
-(while this other type of HEAppE job `org.heappe.nodes.Job` has these values defined as properties that can't be changed at runtime).
+(while this other type of HEAppE job `org.lexis.common.heappe.nodes.Job` has these values defined as properties that can't be changed at runtime).

-The component `WaitForEventJob` implements the capability [org.heappe.capabilities.TasksParametersProvider](https://github.com/lexis-project/yorc-heappe-plugin/blob/v1.0.2/tosca/heappe-types.yaml#L429-L438) as expected by the associated HEAppE job, and provides an attribute `tasks_parameters` that it computes to provide the event value in a parameter of a task of this HEAppE job.
+The component `WaitForEventJob` implements the capability [org.lexis.common.heappe.capabilities.TasksParametersProvider](https://github.com/lexis-project/yorc-heappe-plugin/blob/v1.0.2/tosca/heappe-types.yaml#L429-L438) as expected by the associated HEAppE job, and provides an attribute `tasks_parameters` that it computes to provide the event value in a parameter of a task of this HEAppE job.

 For this example, the progran launched by the job `WaitForEventJob` to wait for an event is